 Writers Write is your one-stop writing resource.
 In this post, we discuss how you can learn from the best short story writers.

 Read And Learn From The Best

-Last week we discussed scenes in short stories and I suggested some homework.
-This week I want to work through one of the stories I’ve read.
+We’ve discussed scenes in short stories and this week I want to work through one of the stories I’ve read.
 I will break it down, discuss the five elements of story, give an opinion in five points, and discuss some of my favourite parts.

 I read The Half-Skinned Steer by Annie Proulx.
 It is awesome and I really suggest you read it.
 After you have read it, look at my comments below.
 It’s long, about 7000 words, but so worth it.
 She is a master storyteller.